dan504512/ut-nlp-final-project/README.md

 `python3 run.py --do_eval --task nli --dataset snli --model ./trained_model/ --output_dir ./eval_output/`

+To continue fine-tuning the provided SNLI checkpoint on the ANLI adversarial dataset (training on rounds r1-r3 and validating on dev r1-r3), run:

+`python3 run.py --do_train --do_eval --task nli --dataset anli --model ./trained_model --output_dir ./trained_model_anli`

+Add `--do_eval_anli` to also evaluate on ANLI test rounds after training.

 To prevent `run.py` from trying to use a GPU for training, pass the argument `--no_cuda`.

 To train/evaluate a question answering model on SQuAD instead, change `--task nli` and `--dataset snli` to `--task qa` and `--dataset squad`.